brevzin/cpp_proposals/2996_reflection/reflection.md

 ### Error-Handling in Reflection

-One important question we have to answer is: How do we handle errors in reflection metafunctions?
-For example, what does `std::meta::template_of(^int)` do?
-`^int` is a reflection of a type, but that type is not a specialization of a template, so there is no valid reflected template for us to return.
+Earlier revisions of this proposal suggested several possible approaches to handling errors in reflection metafunctions.
+This question arises naturally when considering, for instance, examples like `template_of(^int)`: the argument is a reflection of a type, but that type is not a specialization of a template, so there is no valid reflected template for us to return.

-There are a few options available to us today:

-1. This fails to be a constant expression (unspecified mechanism).
+Some of the possibilities that we have considered include:

-2. This returns an invalid reflection (similar to `NaN` for floating point) which carries source location info and some useful message.
-(This was the approach suggested in P1240.)
+1. Returning an invalid reflection (similar to `NaN` for floating point) which carries source location info and some useful message (i.e., the approach suggested by P1240)
-3. This returns `std::expected<std::meta::info, E>` for some reflection-specific error type `E` which carries source location info and some useful message (this could be just `info` but probably should not be).
+2. Returning a `std::expected<std::meta::info, E>` for some reflection-specific error type `E`, which carries source location info and some useful message
-4. This throws an exception of type `E` (which requires allowing exceptions to work during `constexpr` evaluation, such that an uncaught exception would fail to be a constant exception).

-The immediate downside of (2), yielding a `NaN`-like reflection for `template_of(^int)` is what we do for those functions that need to return a range.
-That is, what does `template_arguments_of(^int)` return?

-1. This fails to be a constant expression (unspecified mechanism).
+3. Failing to be a constant expression
-2. This returns a `std::vector<std::meta::info>` containing one invalid reflection.
-3. This returns a `std::expected<std::vector<std::meta::info>, E>`.
-4. This throws an exception of type `E`.
+4. Throwing an exception of type `E`, which requires a language extension for such exceptions to be catchable during `constexpr` evaluation

-Having range-based functions return a single invalid reflection would make for awkward error handling code.
+We found that we disliked (1) since there is no satisfying value that can be returned for a call like `template_arguments_of(^int)`: We could return a `std::vector<std::meta::info>` having a single invalid reflection, but this makes for awkward error handling.
+The experience offered by (3) is at least consistent, but provides no immediate means for a user to "recover" from an error.

-Using `std::expected` or exceptions for error handling allow for a consistent, more straightforward interface.
+Either `std::expected` or constexpr exceptions would allow for a consistent and straightforward interface.
+Deciding between the two, we noticed that many of usual concerns about exceptions do not apply during translation:

-This becomes another situation where we need to decide an error handling mechanism between exceptions and not exceptions, although importantly in this context a lot of usual concerns about exceptions do not apply:

-* there is no runtime (so concerns about runtime performance, object file size, etc. do not exist), and
+* concerns about runtime performance, object file size, etc. do not exist, and
-* there is no runtime (so concerns about code evolving to add a new uncaught exception type do not apply)
+* concerns about code evolving to add new uncaught exception types do not apply

-There is one interesting example to consider to decide between `std::expected` and exceptions here:
+An interesting example illustrates one reason for our preference for exceptions over `std::expected`:

 ::: std
 ```cpp